Dinesh-Mane/dsa-journey/02_Hashing_Math_Sorting/05_bucket_sort/0347_Top_K_Frequent_Elements/0347_Top_K_Frequent_Elements.md

 ---

 # Sol 4: Manual HashMap + Heap
-This is a very concise one-liner solution using Python’s built-in `sorted()` function with a custom lambda function to sort characters by frequency.

 ## Step-by-Step Logic
 1. Build frequency map `m` for all elements in `nums`.